-In October 2000 Koç University moved to its permanent campus at Rumeli Feneri, Sarıyer, Istanbul located on a hill close to the city but far removed from the distractions of city life, sprawling over a large area.
-Sariyer is located in the northern-most district on the European side of Istanbul.
-Sariyer has a small harbor, with a booming fishing enterprise and famous for its fish restaurants, beautiful parks, and cafés.
+- Sariyer is located in the northern-most district on the European side of Istanbul, has a small harbor, with a booming fishing enterprise, and famous for its fish restaurants, beautiful parks, and cafés

-Since half of the student body lives on Campus, the campus is active and vibrant with many organized social activities.
+- Half of the student body lives on campus making it active and vibrant with many organized social activities

 Partner university's areas of study